On torsion in finitely presented groups: Complexity of

-\begin{note} Theorem \ref{Sig2 torord} and theorem \ref{torord equivalence} were first proved in the more restricted setting of primes (i.e., considering sets of integers consisting only of primes) by Steinberg \cite{MO Steinberg} and Wilton \cite{MO Wilton}, in response to a question asked by Kohl \cite{MO Kohl}.
+\begin{note} Theorem \ref{torord equivalence} was first proved in the more restricted setting of primes (i.e., considering sets of integers consisting only of primes) by Steinberg \cite{MO Steinberg} and Wilton \cite{MO Wilton}, in response to a question asked by Kohl \cite{MO Kohl}.
 Moreover, in the comments in \cite{MO Wilton}, Dorais gave a sketch of an alternate proof of the version for primes.
-What we have done here is to formalise the proof by Dorais, and extend it to the more general setting of all factor-complete $\Sigma_{2}^{0}$ sets.
+Our original proof was a formalisation the proof by Dorais, and our result is an extention of this to the more general setting of all factor-complete $\Sigma_{2}^{0}$ sets.
 We thank Dorais, Kohl, Steinberg, and Wilton for their online discussion, as well as their insight into key aspects of this result; our work in this section is an extension of their ideas and results. \end{note}